Key measures from Britain's pre-election budget

-LONDON British finance minister George Osborne delivered his annual budget statement on Wednesday, his final chance to persuade voters his economic plans were working before a national election on May 7.
+LONDON Chancellor George Osborne delivered his annual budget statement on Wednesday, his final chance to persuade voters his economic plans were working before a national election on May 7.

 Here are the main details from his speech: